Cycling is a year round activity so follow our top winter cycling tips to help you stay safe and comfortable in the saddle through the winter months.

 During the dark winter nights wearing reflective and fluorescent clothing helps you be visible to other road users.
 In addition, the following items of clothing will help keep you warm and dry.

-Jacket – If you decide to invest in a cycling jacket, why not buy one with visibility-enhancing reflective sections built in.
+Jacket – If you decide to invest in a cycling jacket, get one that has some degree of breathability and with visibility-enhancing reflective sections.

-High-viz – Consider wearing a lightweight high-viz tabard and back pack cover over your outer clothing, to make you visible to other road users.
+High-viz – Consider wearing a lightweight high-viz tabard over your outer clothing, to make you visible to other road users.
+A high visibility rucksack cover is also good, though that won’t improve your visibility to those facing you.

 2) Winter riding tips